 Oxford, England.
-The day is 3/14, date written in the American style, or pi Greek.
+The day is 3/14, a date written in the American style, or pi Greek.
 Daniel Tammet, autistic with Asperger’s syndrome, recites the first 22514 digits of pi from memory in 5 hours and 9 minutes, without ever making a mistake.

 The mathematicians announce that RSA174 has also been capitulated.

-Tobias Colding and William Minicozzi find an even simpler, more geometric proof of the Poincare Conjecture than the one presented just a month earlier by Grigori “Grisha” Perelman in his third article at ‘www.arXiv.org’
+Tobias Colding and William Minicozzi find an even simpler, more geometric proof to the Poincare Conjecture than the one presented just a month earlier by Grigori “Grisha” Perelman in his third article at ‘www.arXiv.org’

 Grigori “Grisha” Perelman sends the third article to ‘www.arXiv.org’; in it he presents a further analytical result that allows him to use the first and less difficult half of his second article to directly prove Poincare’s Conjecture ‘.

-In Cambridge, Massachussets, the Russian mathematician Grigori “Grisha” Perelman presents the proof of the Poincare ‘Conjecture, formulated in 1904: every compact and simply connected 3-manifold (on which every closed path can be reduced to a point ) is homeomorphic (ie topologically identical) to the 3-sphere;
+In Cambridge, Massachussets, the Russian mathematician Grigori “Grisha” Perelman presents the proof of the Poincare ‘Conjecture, formulated in 1904: every compact and simply connected 3-manifold (on which every closed path can be reduced to a point ) is homeomorphic (ie topologically identical) to the 3-sphere; he

 Grigori “Grisha” Perelman sends the second article to ‘www.arXiv.org’; in it he corrects the statement of two results reported in the first article (in which he presented the proof of Poincare’s Conjecture ‘), but nevertheless shows that the corrections have no effect on the conclusions